kshedden/case_studies/methods/glm.md

 * Suppose that we consider the number of COVID-19 deaths per day in each US county, over the span of several months.
 These counts could be statistically dependent over time (serial dependence), and could also be dependent within states.
-That is, there may be short periods of time when most states move up or down together, and there may also be states that are consistently higher or lower than other states.
+That is, all counties within a state may move up or down together.

 Note that the data being dependent is mostly a property of the way in which the data were collected, rather than being intrinsic to one type